Skip to content

 volumes:

-# Mount docker.sock so Traefik can automatically identify all docker container reverse proxy configurations on the host
+# Mount docker.sock so Traefik can automatically detect all docker container reverse proxy configurations on the host

 - /var/run/docker.sock:/var/run/docker.sock